 Concentrations and Emphasis Areas

-Starting in Fall 2016, students in the Tax LLM Program can earn a formal concentration in Estate Planning, which will appear on their final transcript.
+Students in the Tax LLM Program can earn a formal concentration in Estate Planning, which will appear on their final transcript.
 Students can also pursue a number of emphasis areas as part of their LLM studies.
 For more information, please review the courses included in the Estate Planning Concentration and/or Emphasis Areas.

 Federal Income Taxation I: LAW TX 901